-Solanum nigrum is not cultivated as a crop or food plant in Central Europe.
+S. nigrum is not cultivated as a crop or food plant in Central Europe.
 Human consumption of the plant is neither planned nor expected.
-In the opinion of the Central Committee on Biological Safety (ZKBS), the described changes in these genetically modified plants are not expected to pose any risk to human or animal health or to the environment.
+In the opinion of the Central Commission for Biological Safety (ZKBS), the described changes in these genetically modified plants are not expected to pose any threat to human or animal health or to the environment.